QuestPDF/QuestPDF-Documentation/docs/concepts/dynamic-components.md

 }
 ```

-Please notice that you can instantiate components using constructors with arguments.
-This way for example, you can pass data from the database:
+Please note that you can instantiate components using constructors with arguments.
+You can use this to pass data from your database, for example.

 ```csharp{7}
 page.Header().Dynamic(new FibonacciHeader(17, 19));
 ```

-First page of the document, and one random page from the middle of the document:
+See below, the first page of the document, and a random page from the middle of the document:

 ![example](/patterns-and-practices/dynamic-state-1.png =300x)
 ![example](/patterns-and-practices/dynamic-state-2.png =300x)

 ## Table with per-page totals

-This example presents more common use case.
-Similarly to the Getting Started tutorial, we will generate an invoice document.
-The difficulty is hidden in the special requirement: for each page on the invoice, we want to show the total price only for items visible on the page.
-Therefore, we need to know which items are visible on the page and then calculate the proper value.
+This example presents a more common use case.
+As in the "Getting Started" tutorial, we will generate an invoice document.
+However, the complex requirement in this example is that for each page of the invoice, we want to show the total price for items visible on that page.
+Therefore, we need to know which items are visible on the page in order to calculate the price.

 To achieve this requirement, we will implement a simple paging algorithm that will check how many table rows can fit on the page.

-Let's begin with a declaring data model and state struct:
+Let's begin by declaring a data model and state struct:

 ```csharp
 public class OrderItem